DizkoDan/cyberjunx-chirpy-test/_posts/2008-10-15-about-to-push-out-from-charlot.md

 ---
 id: 549
-title: 'About to push out from charlot...'
+title: 'About to push out from charlot'
 date: '2008-10-15T22:02:38-04:00'
 author: DizkoDan
 layout: post